chef/automate/components/automate-chef-io/content/docs/infra-server.md

 A single-host installation that contains Chef Infra Server and Chef Automate requires a `/hab` directory that contains 80 GB of disk space for software artifacts plus 2 MB of disk space per managed node.

-### Specify Products From the Command Line
+### Command Line Install of Chef Automate and Infra Server

-To install Chef Automate and Chef Infra Server on the same host, run this command:
+Install Chef Automate and Chef Infra Server on the same host with this command:

 ```shell
 sudo chef-automate deploy --product automate --product chef-server
 ```

-### Specify Products Via the Configuration
+### Configuration File Install of Chef Automate and Infra Server

-To install Chef Automate and Chef Infra Server on the same host via configuration still requires a command line interface.
+Installing Chef Automate and Chef Infra Server on the same host using a configuration file also requires the use of the Chef Automate CLI.
+Installations require elevated privileges, so run the commands as the superuser or use `sudo` at the start of each command.

 1. First, generate a skeleton configuration file by running this command: